ornitier84/burmecia/README.md

 Notice the dynamic values encased in `<%= %>`.

-This is embedded ruby, and is evaluated as per ERB syntax.
+This is embedded ruby [ERB](https://ruby-doc.org/stdlib-2.5.3/libdoc/erb/rdoc/ERB.html), and is evaluated as per ERB syntax.

 For example, `'<%= @machine_name %>'` ultimately evaluates to intended name of the virtual machine.